-This Section presents our baseline methodology to infer profit shifting.
-We define our key statistics of interest, present the assumptions underlying our approach, and validate it in the case of U.S. multinationals for which particularly detailed data are available.
+This section presents our baseline methodology to infer profit shifting.
+We define our key statistics of interest, present the assumptions underlying our approach, and validate it in the case of US multinationals for which particularly detailed data are available.

-3.1 Profitability Ratios
+3.1.
+Profitability ratios

+3.1.1.
 Definition of profitability.
-Throughout this article our measure of profitability is the profitsto-wage ratio.
-At the country level, we denote it by $\pi$ and define it as follows.
-Using standard notations, we denote by Y the corporate output (or value-added) of a country, obtained by combining effective labor AL and capital K. We consider output at factor cost, i.e., before indirect taxes.
+Throughout this article, our measure of profitability is the profits-to-wage ratio.
+At the country level, we denote it by π and define it as follows.
+Using standard notations, we denote by Y the corporate output (or value-added) of a country, obtained by combining effective labour AL and capital K. We consider output at factor cost, i.e., before indirect taxes.
 We include in the corporate sector all resident corporations, both non-financial and financial.
 Part of corporate output is paid to workers; the rest, operating surplus, accrues to the owners of capital: Y = F(K, AL) = rK + wL.
-In this framework, r includes both the normal return to corporate capital and any above-normal return (i.e., r is not necessarily equal to the marginal product of capital).
-The capital share of corporate output is $\alpha = rK/Y$ and the ratio of operating surplus to wages is $\alpha/(1-\alpha)$ .
+In this framework, r includes both the normal return to corporate capital and any above-normal return (i.e. r is not necessarily equal to the marginal product of capital).
+The capital share of corporate output (which we will often refer to as "the capital share", for brevity) is $\alpha = rK/Y$ and the ratio of operating surplus to wages is $\alpha/(1-\alpha)$.
 Corporations pay p percent of their operating surplus rK in net interest.
-We define (pre-tax) corporate profits as $(1-p) \cdot rK$ .
-The profit-to-wage ratio $\pi$ measures the amount of profit made by resident firms per dollar of wage paid: $\pi = (1-p) \cdot \alpha/(1-\alpha)$ .
-We subtract net interest paid from corporations' operating surplus because interest payments are typically deductible from the corporate tax base while interest received (e.g., by banks) is typically taxable.
-At the country level, net interest paid by corporations is generally small (interest paid by non-financial corporations is offset by interest received by financial corporations), so $\pi$ is usually close to $\alpha/(1-\alpha)$ .
-We also subtract capital depreciation from profits, because depreciation is deductible from taxable profits.
-Thus Y, $\alpha$ , r, and $\pi$ are all net of capital depreciation.
-This paper focuses on the corporate sector: we do not attempt to measure factor shares or profitability in non-corporate businesses, which are not subject to the corporate income tax.
+We define (pre-tax) corporate profits as $(1-p) \cdot rK$.
+The profit-to-wage ratio π measures the amount of profit made by resident firms per dollar of wage paid: $\pi = (1-p) \cdot \alpha/(1-\alpha)$.6 We subtract net interest paid from corporations' operating surplus because interest payments are typically deductible from the corporate tax base while interest received (e.g. by banks) is typically taxable.
+At the country level, net interest paid by corporations is generally small (interest paid by non-financial corporations is